mayswind/ezBookkeeping-Website/export_and_import.md

 ### Export Transactions from desktop user interface

-1. Click `Data Management` in `User Settings` page
+1. Click "Data Management" in "User Settings" page
-2. Click the `Export Data` button and select the file type to export all transactions into the chosen file format
+2. Click the "Export Data" button and select the file type to export all transactions into the chosen file format

 ### Export Transactions from mobile user interface

-1. Tap `Data Management` in `Settings` page
+1. Tap "Data Management" in "Settings" page
-2. Tap the `Export Data` button and select the file type to export all transactions into the chosen file format
+2. Tap the "Export Data" button and select the file type to export all transactions into the chosen file format

 ## Import Transactions